 When the SEC Application for Employment is complete, click on the bright blue “SUBMIT APPLICATION” button under your signature on page five.
 This may prompt you to select Outlook or Webmail (Gmail, Yahoo, aol, etc.) as your email tool.
 Once selected, your default email service will open with the application attached.
 At this point you may attach your resume and cover letter.

-Include your full name and the position title in the subject line.
+When emailing, be sure to include your full name and the position title in the subject line.

 Please be specific when stating referral source on the application including website or employee name.